benignware/kicks-app/samples/TeamsExample.md

     if team_member
       team_member.status = params[:status]
       if team_member.save
-        redirect_to @team, notice: 'status was successfully updated.' else
+        redirect_to @team, notice: 'Status was successfully updated.' else
-        redirect_to @team, notice: 'status could not be saved.' end
+        redirect_to @team, notice: 'Status could not be saved.' end
     else
       # user was not invited